Need to join a meeting?

 Don’t be afraid to switch things up a little.
 It gets mundane if the panelists keep talking throughout the session.
 Getting the audience involved with their thoughts and comments helps in spicing up the session.

 One way to do this is by allowing them to submit questions live.
-While it’s a good idea to invest in microphones for the audience, you can use technology like MeetingPulse to gather audience questions that gives a deeper level interaction like voting and commenting.
+While it’s a good idea to invest in microphones for the audience, you can use technology like MeetingPulse to gather audience response questions that gives a deeper level interaction like voting and commenting.

 6. Start Strong